LandryCarroll-BR/v2/content/developer/featured/studygame/index.md

 ---
 type: "developer"
-date: "1"
+date: "3"
 title: "Study Game"
-description: "A concept for a web app vocabulary game dashboard."
+description: "I've been working on a multi-player vocabulary game that teachers can use in the classroom.
+This is the first version of the dashboard that I created where users can create, save, and edit different games."
 cover: "./demo.png"
 github: "https://github.com/LandryCarroll-BR/Studygame-Dashboard"
 dribbble: "#"